xmtp/libxmtp/doubleratchet/bindings/ffi/README.md

-# Uniffi-based bindings for libxmtp corecrypto
+# Uniffi-based bindings for xmtpv3

 This repo provides Uniffi bindings for native libraries in other platforms.